TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

 Input data
 ----------

 Tapis (Agave) will stage the files and folders you specify as inputs to your app.
 These will be available in the top level of your job directory at runtime.
 Additionally, the names of each of the inputs will be injected into your wrapper template for you to use in your application logic.
-Please be aware that Agave will not attempt to resolve namespace conflicts between your app inputs.
+Please be aware that Tapis (Agave) will not attempt to resolve namespace conflicts between your app inputs.
 That means that if a job specifies two inputs with the same name, one will overwrite the other during the input staging phase of the job and, though the variable names will be correctly injected to the wrapper script, your job will most likely fail due to missing data.

 See the table below for fields that must be defined for an app's inputs: